biaProjects/java-course-udemy/README.md

 ---

-### ENGLISH:
+## ENGLISH:

-This repository contains some of the exercises developed throughout the Java course taught by Nélio Alves on Udemy.
+This repository contains exercises, explanations, notes developed based on the [Complete Java Course - Object-Oriented Programming + Projects](https://www.udemy.com/course/java-curso-completo/?srsltid=AfmBOor14nRT5sp1sHdTBJcIekjZcpPGDS4cR6vX7PaktXu8lt0-m--) taught by Nelio Alves on Udemy.

 Each folder represents a learning stage and will continue to be updated as the course progresses and as I keep learning.

-The purpose of this repository is to document my progress during the course and serve as review and reference material for the future.
+The purpose of this repository is to acquire and document my progress during the course, practice Git and GitHub and serve as review and reference material for the future.

-#### Repository Structure
+### Repository Structure

+- `1 - Programming Logic`
+  This file contains the first part of the course.
+Here there are some notes, exercises and examples of basic Programming logic and algorthm in Java.
+  It's divided by: a (sections 4 and 5 of the course), b (section 6) and c (section 7).
+    - a1 - Outputs
+      The different types of print.
+    - a2 - Input
+      The Scanner.
+    - a3 - Math Functions
+      Functions to square root, power and module.
+    - a4 - Logic operators & Conditional structure
+      Logic Operators including and, or, not and conditional structure (if/else)
+    - a5 - Exercises
+      Practicing the topics learned.
+    - a6 - Optional-structures
+      Other options to conditional structure including switch case and ternary operator.

+    - b - Looping-Constructs Iteration-Statements
+      Looping structures including While, For and do-while

+    - c1 - Variable names
+      Convetional names.
+    - c2 - Bitwise operators
+      Logic operators to work bit to bit

 - `1° OOP - triangle`
   First contact with Object-Oriented Programming concepts in Java.
   A simple program that calculates the area of two triangles based on their sides, using classes and instances.

 - `2° OOP - stock`
   Project with five versions, each one adding new concepts: